amityadav1/ratelimiter/README.md

 2. POST /api/config -> Updates the current rate limiter [configuration]((src/main/java/com/example/ratelimiter/model/RateLimiterConfig.java)).
 3. GET /api/is_rate_limited/:uniquetoken --> Return if this token is rate limited.

+Checkout http://localhost:8080/swagger-ui/index.html after running the service for api docs.

 # Build
 ```Gradle
 ./gradlew build
 ```
-Note - This needs a local redis running in order to run tests.
+Note - This needs a **local redis** running in order to run tests.
 TODO - Change the tests to use a in-memory store or move the tests to integration testing.
 # Run
 ```Gradle
 ./gradlew bootRun
 ```
 Build and run the rate limiter web application.
-Note - This needs a local redis running in order to run tests.
+Note - This needs a **local redis** running in order to run tests.
 TODO - Change the tests to use a in-memory store or move the tests to integration testing.

 ```bash